-Irish Examiner Holiday Giveaway
+Irish Examiner Holiday giveaway

 A valid entry consists of 3 tokens and entry form accompanied by the entrant's name, email address and mobile telephone number.

-Entries must be posted into Holiday giveaway Irish Examiner, Linn Dubh, Assumption Road, Blackpool, Cork The winner will be contacted by phone.
+Entries must be posted into the Cork Tiles & Bathroom Competition, Irish Examiner, Linn Dubh, Assumption Road, Blackpool, Cork The winner will be contacted by phone.

 The prize will be subject to any additional terms and conditions of the suppliers of the prize.